jojods1125/VRGestureDetection/README.md

 ## How to Set Up
 Download the Oculus Integration package from the Unity Asset Store.
 Make sure all Oculus plugins and packages are up to date!

 When creating a scene, ensure that there is an OVRCameraRig in the Hierarchy similar to the one found in DemoScene/DemoGame.unity.
-On older versions of the Oculus Integration, the OVRManager component should have Quest checked as the Target Device, as well as Quest Features > Hand Tracking Support set to Hands Only.** If these fields are not available on your version of OVRManager, then you should be okay with the default values.
+The OVRManager component should have Quest checked as the Target Device, as well as Quest Features > Hand Tracking Support set to Hands Only.
+If these fields are not available on your version of OVRManager, then you need to set Android as the build device.**

 To obtain hand tracking data that is used in gesture detection, place an empty GameObject in the scene with a HandManager component.
 Initialize the Center Eye
 Actor, Left OVR Hand Prefab, and Right OVR Hand Prefab fields in the editor with the accordingly titled objects found within the OVRCameraRig object.